alicewchen/btc-university-vc-mobile/README.md

-# Bitcoin University — Investor Mobile Mobile App
+# Bitcoin University — Investor Mobile App

 A React Native (Expo) mobile app for Bitcoin University — Investor, a demo investor / NFT research DAO marketplace app.
 This repo contains the mobile client for the Bitcoin University - Investor project.
 The app is built with Expo and React Native, uses React Navigation, React Query, and a small on-device wallet/solana integration.